GlenWong97/CS3237-GROUP12/aws-iot-demo/aws-iot-demo/README.md

-# Amazon AWS Lambda IoT demo
+# Amazon AWS EC2 IoT demo

-In this tutorial we will create mobile apps in JavaScript that communicate with BLE devices and interact with the AWS Lambda cloud.
-We will explore three example apps that read and write temperature sensor data using AWS Lambda.
+In this tutorial we will create mobile apps in JavaScript that communicate with BLE devices and interact with the AWS EC2 cloud.
+We will explore three example apps that read and write temperature sensor data using AWS EC2.
 It is easy to get started!

 <!--more-->

 ## Mobile apps for IoT and the Amazon cloud

 There are many Internet of Things applications that have a need to collect and use sensor data.
-It is handy to store the sensor data using a cloud service such as AWS Lambda.
+It is handy to store the sensor data using a cloud service such as AWS EC2.
 A wide variety of sensor data can be handled, for instance, vehicle information, container and shipping data, motion tracking and health data.

 In this tutorial we will explore IoT applications using Evothings Studio.
-The demo apps we will use read and write temperature data using the Amazon AWS Lambda cloud service.
+The demo apps we will use read and write temperature data using the Amazon AWS EC2 cloud service.

-If you have a TI SensorTag, there is an example app you can use to read sensor data from the tag and save it to AWS Lambda.
+If you have a TI SensorTag, there is an example app you can use to read sensor data from the tag and save it to AWS EC2.
 And you can use another example app to view the data as it is updated.

 By writing your own code, you can connect to other IoT sensors, such as Arduino, MediaTek boards, ARM mbed boards, and many more.

-Importantly, you can try out the examples and get started with AWS Lambda without having any specific hardware - we have provided demos for the bare-bones cloud communication.
+Importantly, you can try out the examples and get started with AWS EC2 without having any specific hardware - we have provided demos for the bare-bones cloud communication.

 ## Install Evothings Studio